mithra62/ee_export/system/user/addons/export/EXTENDING.md

 ### How discovery works

+The discovery mechanism is worth understanding because it determines load order and what "override" actually means.

 `AbstractService::getProviderMap(string $layer)` scans all installed add-ons via `ee('App')->getProviders()`, collects every `export.$layer` map, and merges them.
 Export's own built-in declarations form the baseline; third-party declarations are merged afterward and can override built-ins when needed.
 The result is cached statically so the scan runs at most once per PHP request per layer.

 ### Override precedence